Wayne’s been in touch added to the n-scale layouts on the blog:

 Neither are particularly computer-intensive or difficult to use, but you need to experiment to understand them.

-Here’s a screen shot of a layout study:
+Here’s a screen shot of some N-scale layouts study:

 Thank you for your support of my grandson’s new hobby.